Germany to pay energy firms billions in coal phaseout plan | DW | 16.01.2020

-Chancellor Angela Merkel's government and Germany's four coal-producing states unveiled details of their plan to phase out coal by 2038 on Thursday.
+Chancellor Angela Merkel's government and Germany's four coal-producing states unveiled details of their plan to phase out coal at the latest by 2038 on Thursday.

 The plans outline a timeline for decommissioning lignite-coal power plants in the states of North Rhine-Westphalia, Saxony, Saxony-Anhalt and Brandenburg as well as easing the financial transition for the states and energy firms involved.